jarooda/my-talks/slides/sekolahmu-talks-chrome-extension/slides.md

 <!--
 1. Creating simple extension to change the cursor when visiting sekolah.mu

-2. take a look at pndek.in extension
+Explain that extension is operating on different context, it needs web_accessible_resources to let site known the asset

-3. Create extension that boost productivity with chatgpt, and trying to deploy at chrome webstore -->
+2. Create extension that boost productivity with chatgpt, and trying to deploy at chrome webstore -->

 ---